| Toll-Free #: (888)-899-7736 Email: DrP@PhonePremier.com |

 Keep in mind that no single therapist will work for every person.
 Research and many therapists suggest a "trying out" period of 2-4 sessions to warm up and to build a relationship with your therapist just like starting any other relationship.

-I have over 10 years of experience in the psychology field and I am a Licensed Psychologist in the State of Florida.
-Please view my detailed experience for more information.
+Premier Psychological Services and Associates have over 90 years of experience combined in the psychology field and are Licensed Psychologists and therapists in the State of Florida.
+Please view each clinicians detailed experience for more information.

 6. What is your specialty/ What services do you offer?

-I mainly provide individual therapy to adults.
-I provide a range of services from everyday difficulties to more specific or severe problems.
-Please view my Services Offered page.
+Our Associates provide individual, couples, and family therapy and psychological testing to children, adolescents, adults, and older adults.
+At times, we also provide group therapy on various topics.
+We provide a range of services from everyday difficulties to more specific or severe problems.
+Please view our Services Offered page.
 It's impossible to list every issue someone could experience, so if you don't see the reason for which you are seeking therapy, please contact us and ask.

-7. What type of therapy/modality does Dr. Palermo use?
+7. What type of therapy/modality do you use?

 8. Do you take insurance?